FoushWare/elzatona_web/apps/website/network/data/final-questions-v01/react/reference.md

      Lets create `<Title>` and `<Wrapper>` components with specific styles for each.

      ```javascript
-     import React from 'react';
+     import React from "react";
-     import styled from 'styled-components';
+     import styled from "styled-components";

      // Create a <Title> component that renders an <h1> which is centered, red and sized at 1.5em
      const Title = styled.h1`